 Updated compilation of the effectiveness of the temporary laws:

-Working condition and membership condition
+Working condition and membership condition/No longer valid

 A temporary legislative amendment lowered the employees’ working condition to 13 calendar weeks.
 This shortened working condition has only been applied if the normal working condition of 26 weeks was not fulfilled.
 However, the application of the shorter working condition requires that the employee has been employed for at least one week (fulfilling the requirements of the condition) since the start of March.